adambirds/horse-racing-tracker/README.md

 * Commentary (if available)
 * Last Ran (if available)

+We currently support the following notification methods:

+* Discord Webhook

 ## Configuration

 To configure the script, you will need to edit the `config.yaml` file.

-You simply need to ass your horses to the `horses_to_watch` key.
+You simply need to ass your horses to the `horses_to_watch` key and add your Discord Webhook URL to the `DISCORD_WEBHOOK_URL` key.

 ## Features Coming Soon

 * Email Notifications
-* Discord Notifications
+* Text/WhatsApp Notifications (Possibly)

 ## License